Frequently Asked Questions

-Task Force members took a variety of approaches to arrive at consensus on rankings for each program.
-Each member brought his or her own knowledge of the university and trustee mentality to their judgements, and relied on numerical scoring only to bring initial focus to a discussion.
+Task Force members took a variety of approaches to arrive at a consensus on rankings for each program.
+Each member brought his or her own knowledge of the university and trustee mentality to their judgments, and relied on numerical scoring only to bring initial focus to a discussion.
 The scoring was part of the deliberations of the Task Forces and was never intended to represent final decisions or to be made public.

 What does it really mean to have your program assigned to a particular category?

 Placement in a category means that, after careful and thorough consideration, the task force has recommended a particular investment strategy for that program.
-Program category placement is first and foremost a recommendation about future investment of university resources.
+Program category placement is first and foremost a recommendation about the future investment of university resources.